SOC 2 Controls: All You Need to Know

 Your SOC 2 journey is much like your fitness journey.
 It brings in best practices and nuances in your security posture that builds your information security muscle.
 And just like how you plan your fitness regimen in terms of intensity and frequency (based on your fitness level and goals), in SOC 2 parlance, you deploy your key SOC 2 Controls based on your organization’s risk assessment, stage of growth, and customer requirements.

-So, if SOC 2 is on your mind, this article is a must-read to understand SOC 2 requirements in terms of the Trust Service Criteria (TSC), find out what SOC 2 controls list excel for privacy is and the common controls you can implement to meet them.
+So, if SOC 2 is on your mind, this article is a must-read to understand SOC 2 requirements in terms of the Trust Service Criteria (TSC), the SOC 2 controls list and the common controls you can implement to meet them.

 Also, you can download SOC 2 controls list pdf as a handy guide attached below.

-Controls, in simple words, are the processes, policies and systems you put in place to prevent and detect security mishaps and oversights to bolster your information security practices.
+In simple words, SOC 2 Controls are the processes, policies, and systems you put in place to prevent and detect security mishaps and oversights to bolster your information security practices.

 SOC 2 controls list is based on the five TSC that businesses are evaluated on during their SOC 2 audit report.
 It comprises the processes, procedures, and systems that your organization has in place to protect customer data as per SOC 2 requirements (detailed in the next section).

 - System and Operations Controls

 - Risk Mitigation Controls